-The Governor's suite, which includes a ceremonial office and working office for the Governor and offices for support staff, is located in the west wing.
+The Governor's suite, which includes ceremonial and working offices for the Governor, is in the west wing.
 The governor's desk in the ceremonial office has been used by Idaho governors since 1919.
 Official portraits of the current governor and first lady grace the walls of the office.
-In 1911, the Legislature commissioned artist Herbert Collins to paint portraits of Idaho's territorial and state governors.
-The original twenty portraits, plus portraits of all governors who have served since 1911, are hung along the walls adjacent to the governor's suite.

-The second floor also houses offices for the Attorney General on the north side of the building and the Lieutenant Governor and Secretary of State in the east wing.
-The official copy of the Great Seal of the State of Idaho is kept in the reception area of the
+The second floor also houses offices for the Attorney General on the north side of the building and the Lieutenant Governor, State Treasurer, and Secretary of State in the east wing.